GGyul-E/qilingframework.github.io/index.md

 Qiling Framework is open source and it is written in Python, a simple and commonly used programming language.
 This will encourage continuous contributions from the security and open-source community.
 Hence, making the Qiling Framework a sustainable project.

 ---
-<h1>What really is Qiling Framework</h1>
+<h1>What is Qiling Framework</h1>
 Qiling Framework is not just an emulation platform or a reverse engineering tool.
 It combines binary instrumentation and binary emulation into one single framework.
 With Qiling Framework, it able to:

-  - Redirect process execution flow on the fly
-  - Hot-patching binary during execution
-  - Code injection during execution
+- Cross platform: Windows, MacOS, Linux, BSD, UEFI, DOS
+- Cross architecture: X86, X86_64, Arm, Arm64, MIPS, 8086
+- Multiple file formats: PE, MachO, ELF, COM
+- Emulate & sandbox machine code in a isolated environment
+- Supports cross architecture and platform debugging capabilities
+- Provide high level API to setup & configure the sandbox
+- Fine-grain instrumentation: allow hooks at various levels (instruction/basic-block/memory-access/exception/syscall/IO/etc)
-  - Partial binary execution, without running the entire file
+- Allow dynamic hotpatch on-the-fly running code, including the loaded library
-  - Patch a "unpacked" content of a packed binary file
-  - Save and restore current execution state
-  - Build in debugger with reverse debugging support
-  - IDA plugin with scriptable feature
+- True framework in Python, making it easy to build customized security analysis tools on top

 Qiling Framework is able to emulate:
 - Windows X86 32/64bit
 - Linux X86 32/64bit, ARM, AARCH64, MIPS
 - MacOS X86 32/64bit
 - FreeBSD X86 32/64bit
 - UEFI
 - DOS
 - MBR

-Qiling Framework is able to run on top of Linux/FreeBSD/MacOS/Windows(WSL) without CPU architecture limitation
+Qiling Framework is able to run on top of Linux/FreeBSD/MacOS/Windows(WSL2) without CPU architecture limitation

 ---